 Note the distinct syntax for LAYUP options: GRID and MARGINS values are not parenthesized; multiple options are separated by semicolons (;).

-Page layup is implemented using PostScript commands, so it applies only to PostScript and ANSI-PPL3 jobs.

-Replace media selections in file with alternate media.
+Page layup is implemented using PostScript commands, so it applies only to PostScript, ANSI- PPL3 and listing jobs.
+MEDIUM_SUBSTITUTION= (([medium-name],medium-name),) input-tray Replace media selections in file with alternate media.
 Replacements may be specified for selection by input tray or by medium specification.
 The medium-name refers to a medium specification defined in the PrintKit configuration database.
 The input-tray names corresponding to ANSI-PPL3 DECASFC tray positions are TRAY_1, TRAY_2, etc. Also for ANSI-PPL3 documents, a medium size may be specified as the medium-name to be substituted.
 Medium substitution is available only with Production PrintKit.
 The MEDIUM_SUBSTITUTION parameter currently has no effect for data types other than ANSI-PPL3.
-Select disposition of job-generated PostScript messages.
+MESSAGES=(KEEP NOKEEP NOTIFY NONOTIFY PRINT NOPRINT Select disposition of job-generated PostScript messages.
 KEEP saves messages to job log file.
 NOTIFY sends them to your terminal.
 PRINT displays them on a job trailer page.
 Default is NOMESSAGES.
+NOMESSAGES

-Combine multiple page images onto the printed sheets.
+NUMBER_UP=number Combine multiple page images onto the printed sheets.
 Multiple images up to 100 are allowed.
 Settings 1 or greater cause the page to be arranged with LAYUP_DEFINITION settings, which by default are BORDERS, MARGINS, and a GRID chosen to allow the specified number of images.
 Default is NUMBER_UP=0; one image, no scaling, margins or borders.
-Multi-up printing is implemented using PostScript commands, so it applies only to PostScript and ANSI-PPL3 jobs.
-Select an output tray.
+Multi-up printing is implemented using PostScript commands, so it applies only to PostScript, ANSI- PPL3 and listing jobs.
+OUTPUT_TRAY= [FACE_UP LOWER TOP (or UPPER)] Select an output tray.
 Default is TOP.
 PAGE_LIMIT=(page-selection) Print selected pages of the document.
-Page selection expressions are described in Table A-3, PRINT Page Selection Expressions, page A-20.
+Page selection expressions are described in Table A-3, PRINT Page Selection Expressions, page A.24.
 A page selection that specifies a single page position is treated as an upper limit, with an implicit lower limit of one; a pair of positions is treated as lower and upper limits.
-Page selection is implemented using PostScript commands, so it applies only to PostScript and ANSI-PPL3 jobs.
-ANSI-11 L5 Juus.
-PAGE_MEDIA_SELECT= ((medium-name,page-selection),) Select medium for pages indicated by page- selection expressions.
+Page selection is implemented using PostScript commands, so it applies only to PostScript, ANSI- PPL3 and listing jobs.

+PAGE_MEDIA_SELECT= ((medium-name,page-selection),) Select medium for pages indicated by page-selection expressions.
 Each medium-name refers to a medium specification defined in the PrintKit configuration database.
-Page selection expressions are described in Table A-3, PRINT Page Selection Expressions, page A-20.
+Page selection expressions are described in Table A-3, PRINT Page Selection Expressions, page A.24.
 Page media selection is available only with Production PrintKit.
-Page media selection is implemented using PostScript commands, so it applies only to PostScript and ANSI-PPL3 jobs.
+Page media selection is implemented using PostScript commands, so it applies only to PostScript, ANSI-PPL3 and listing jobs.
 PAGE_ORIENTATION= LANDSCAPE PORTRAIT Specify the orientation of the primary reading axis of pages.
 For the ANSI-PPL3 and PCL data types, this sets the appropriate page format; for PostScript, it indicates the primary axis of the already formatted page.